Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Abstract

 \section{Abstract}

-The persistent Hubble tension and the lack of a fundamental explanation for dark energy motivate the exploration of alternative mechanisms capable of reproducing late-time cosmic acceleration.
-In this work, we revisit gravitationally induced particle creation as a phenomenological non-equilibrium process that can effectively mimic a dynamical dark-energy component.
-Within the thermodynamic framework of open systems, we model the production of an unspecified particle species with constant intrinsic equation-of-state parameter and consider four phenomenological parametrisations of the particle-creation rate.
-The modified continuity and Friedmann equations lead to an effective negative pressure and a redshift-dependent effective equation of state, which we constrain using Cosmic Chronometers, Pantheon+ supernovae, DESI DR2 BAO, a compressed CMB likelihood, and SH0ES data.
-Using the full dataset combination, we find that particle-creation models provide fits comparable to $\Lambda$CDM, yielding $H_0 \simeq 69.3\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and present-day effective dark-energy equation-of-state values close to $w^{\rm eff}_{\rm DE}(0)\simeq -1$, with all models predicting an accelerating Universe ($q_0\simeq -0.55$).
-When the Hubble tension is assessed using early- and late-time dataset splits, particle-creation scenarios reduce its statistical significance to the $\simeq 2.4\sigma$--$3\sigma$ level, compared to the $4.3\sigma$ discrepancy obtained in $\Lambda$CDM.
-Although deviations from $\Lambda$CDM remain mild and Bayesian model comparison indicates no statistical preference between models, gravitationally induced particle creation emerges as a viable late-time extension of the standard cosmological model and provides a consistent phenomenological framework for exploring departures from $\Lambda$CDM.
+The Hubble tension and the unknown origin of dark energy motivate the exploration of alternative mechanisms for late-time cosmic acceleration.
+We investigate gravitationally induced particle creation (PC) as a non-equilibrium process that can effectively mimic dynamical dark energy.
+Within the thermodynamic framework of open systems, we adopt an agnostic approach to the extra created component, leaving its equation-of-state parameter $w_E$ free.
+We consider four phenomenological parametrisations of the PC rate, allowing deviations from the standard cosmological model ($\Lambda$CDM) only at late times ($0<z<3$).
+The PC models are constrained using a joint analysis of cosmic chronometers, Type Ia supernovae, local $H_0$ measurements, baryon acoustic oscillations, and cosmic microwave background data.
+The constraints on $w_E$ are consistent with dark energy, while particle creation of pressureless matter is disfavoured.
+All PC scenarios provide fits comparable to $\Lambda$CDM, with one showing effective dynamical dark-energy behaviour.
+When early- and late-time datasets are analysed separately, the PC models reduce the Hubble tension to $\simeq 2.4\,\sigma$--$3\,\sigma$, compared to $4.3\,\sigma$ in $\Lambda$CDM.
+Gravitationally induced dark energy thus offers a consistent late-time extension of $\Lambda$CDM and a viable theoretical framework for dynamical dark energy.